zhullyb/monyhar/monyhar/docs/ios/build_instructions.md

 ### Changing the version of Xcode

-To change the version of Xcode used to build Chromium on iOS, please follow the steps below:
+To change the version of Xcode used to build Monyhar on iOS, please follow the steps below:

 1. Launch the new version of Xcode.app.